ali7ali/Alpha-Google-Map-For-Elementor/readme.txt

 == Changelog ==

 = 1.0.8 - 2023-08-17 =
-* Compatiblity for WP 6.3.
+* Compatibility for WP 6.3.

 = 1.0.7 - 2023-06-23 =
 * Minor improvements and adding a demo.